fattorib/KaggleHomeCreditDefaultRisk/readme.md

 # Home Credit Default Risk
 ## Can you predict how capable each applicant is of repaying a loan?

 Welcome to my model of the follwowing [Kaggle competition](https://www.kaggle.com/c/home-credit-default-risk/).
-We are given the following problem:
+We are given the problem:

 "Many people struggle to get loans due to insufficient or non-existent credit histories.
 And, unfortunately, this population is often taken advantage of by untrustworthy lenders.